irwanzsmj/streamcamera/README.md

 4. Connect CameraClient to CameraServer :
-    - After success following step 2 about "Deploy Node.js CameraServer in VM", run the Node.js server "sudo node server.js"
+    - After success following step 2 about "Deploy Node.js CameraServer in VM", run the Node.js server "sudo node cameraserver.js"
     - In Arduino IDE, open serial monitor and change the baud rate to 115200.
 Wait for confirmation "WebSocket connected" if not connected, check your ssid and password
-    - Open the client.html in your browser, (example: 34.126.131.88/client)
+    - Open the cameraclient.html in your browser, (example: 34.126.131.88/cameraclient)
-    - CCTV Prototype connected and ready to access from browser and ready for further proccess in Machine Learning to detect
+    - CCTV Prototype connected and ready for further proccess in Machine Learning

-For the reference we can watch https://youtu.be/CpIkG9N5-JM to visualize the step by step above
+For the reference we can watch https://youtu.be/CpIkG9N5-JM to visualize the step by step above.